-- ▶ Arguments are not case sensitive. - ▶ Values are case sensitive if marked as such. - ▶ Arguments can be stated in any desired order.
+- Arguments are not case sensitive. - Values are not case sensitive if marked as such. - Arguments can be stated in any desired order.

-Argument Description

-action (-a) Action that is to be carried out.
-Possible values:

-▶ BuildPackage

-▶ GetPackageInfo

-Mandatory information.

-path Path information.

-(-p) Required information for:

-action = BuildPackage: Path to add-in assembly file.

-action = GetPackageInfo: Path to Add-In Package file.

-Mandatory information.

-targetDir Target folder.

-(-t) Required information for:

-action = BuildPackage: Path to the folder in which the add-in package is created.
+Argument Description action (-a) Action that is to be carried out (mandatory).
+Possible values: • BuildPackage • GetPackageInfo path (-p) Path (mandatory).
+Required argument for: • action = BuildPackage Path of the add-in assembly file. or • action = GetPackageInfo Path of the Add-In Package file. targetDir (-t) Target folder.
+Required information for: • action = BuildPackage Path to the folder in which the add-in package is created.
+Default: Current folder

-Default: current folder